Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning

 In total, the input data we use is fully described by 7 parameters: $T, n_H, Z, J_0, f_Q,\tau_0$, and $\alpha$.
 We define our training data on a grid of these parameters, described in Table~\ref{tab:training_data}.

-The 4 radiation field parameters ($J_0, f_Q, \tau_0$, and $\alpha$) are abstract and unlikely to be included in simulations of galaxy formation.
-Since photoionization of atoms in the gas play an important role in radiative cooling and heating, we choose to represent the radiation field via the \postsubmit{specific} photoionization rates $Q_j$ defined as:
+The 4 radiation field parameters ($J_0, f_Q, \tau_0$, and $\alpha$) are only well-defined for a radiation field with the functional form given by equation~(\ref{eq:rad_field}), and cannot necessarily be determined for a given radiation field from a galaxy formation simulation.
+Since photoionization of atoms in the gas play an important role in radiative cooling and heating, we choose to represent the radiation field via the specific photoionization rates $Q_j$ defined as:

-where $n_\nu$ is the number density of photons with frequency $\nu$ \citep{gnedin_hollon12}. \postsubmit{We explore} 58 different such $Q_j$, including rates for all the ionization states of magnesium ($\mathrm{MgI-MgXII}$) and iron ($\mathrm{FeI-FeXXVI}$). \postsubmit{Since the subsequent ionization states of chemical elements usually have increasing ionization thresholds, ionization rates of all ionization states of a given element sample a wide range of photon energies and hence may serve as good proxies of a radiation field spectrum.} These $Q_j$ sample the radiation field across different wavelength ranges, and are determined both by the minimum photon frequency required for the particular ionization and the shape of the ionization cross section $\sigma_j(\nu)$ for higher frequencies.
+where $n_\nu$ is the number density of photons with frequency $\nu$ \citep{gnedin_hollon12}.
+We explore 58 different such $Q_j$, including rates for all the ionization states of magnesium ($\mathrm{MgI-MgXII}$) and iron ($\mathrm{FeI-FeXXVI}$).
+We also include the photodissociation rate of molecular hydrogen $Q_\mathrm{LW}$ in order to sample the radiation field at UV energies below the threshold for hydrogen ionization.
+Since the subsequent ionization states of chemical elements usually have increasing ionization thresholds, ionization rates of all ionization states of a given element sample a wide range of photon energies and hence may serve as good proxies of a radiation field spectrum.
+These $Q_j$ sample the radiation field across different wavelength ranges, and are determined both by the minimum photon frequency required for the particular ionization and the shape of the ionization cross section $\sigma_j(\nu)$ for higher frequencies.
 The minimum and maximum values attained given the radiation field parameter ranges from Table~\ref{tab:training_data} are given for rates of particular interest for our analysis in Table~\ref{tab:p_rates}.